Skip to main content

 Without explicit mode selection, teams produce confusing status:

-• exploratory notes presented as implementation proof
+• exploratory notes presented as development proof

-• implementation updates without enough evidence
+• development updates without enough evidence

-• release confidence claimed from isolated ticket checks
+• release confidence claimed from isolated ticket checks instead of encoded delivery gates

 Mode selection keeps the workflow honest.